crate/cloud-tutorials/docs/promotions/free-trial-budget.rst

 Create an organization
 ======================

-To get the credit, simply create a organization.
+To get the credit, simply create an organization.
 For the detailed instructions, see  :ref:`Create a new organization how-to
 <cloud-howtos:create-org>`.